- Concrete Sealers

 We applied a dry-shake color hardener to a concrete floor slab and then sealed with a solvent-based acrylic sealer.
 Why does water when left on the surface of the floor seep through the sealer?

-Because of the high moisture readings, should I do this job?
+Here is my question: Because of the high moisture readings, should I do this job?
 Is 4 pounds a strict guide, or are there some tolerances?
 For example, is 6.58 pounds acceptable but something higher, like 12 pounds, too high?
-This is the first time I have done a test like th
+This is the first time I have done a test like this.

 We are installing a concrete garden fountain, and I plan to stain it myself.
 What are the best stain and sealer products for this type of project, and what maintenance is required?